benwiz/graphics/NOTES.md

 ## To Do

 - Add more configs
   - Color(s) for points, edges, shapes.
-May have to do some rearchitecting of core code.
+Will have to do some rearchitecting of core code.
     - Maybe allow a color palette
-- Make it pretty

 - Finding edges can be optimized.